 Château Lynch-Moussas: Tasting & Drinking

-Certainly older vintages have been persistently disappointing; this was the case with the 1997 vintage, a rather lean wine with piquant acidity and unusual flavours.
-But this was a very weak vintage for Bordeaux, probably the least worthy vintage of the last ten years, painfully so for the consumer as many wines were released at overly high prices.
-To judge the estate fairly we should look to more recent and perhaps more favourable vintages.
-The 2001 and 2004 both show that Lynch-Moussas is capable of producing good wines, early drinking perhaps, but attractive and certainly good buys at the right price.
-In more recent vintages the estate has put in a solid, but not exciting performance.
-In my experience, these are wines to drink only if the price is truly very tempting.
+Looking first back to older vintages these were often disappointing; this was the case with the 1997 vintage, a rather lean wine with piquant acidity and unusual flavours.
+But – fair’s fair – this was a very weak vintage for Bordeaux, probably the least worthy vintage for many years (until 2013 and then 2024 came along, I guess), painfully so for the consumer as many wines were released at overly high prices.
+To judge the estate fairly we should look to more recent and perhaps more favourable vintages which have benefitted from the Castéja family’s efforts, including the introduction of the second wine in 2001.

-To conclude, it is unlikely that Château Lynch-Moussas will ever challenge the great châteaux of Pauillac, of which there are a good number, but these wines still have a place in any well balanced cellar.
-And with the likelihood of better and better wines, as vines mature and the cellar sees continued investment from Philippe Castéja, Château Lynch-Moussas remains an estate to watch.
-(27/3/07, updated 28/8/13)
+Nevertheless, these wines can still have a place in a well-balanced cellar.
+And with the likelihood of better and better wines, as vines mature and the cellar sees continued investment from Philippe Castéja, Château Lynch-Moussas remains an estate to follow with interest.
+(27/3/07, updated 28/8/13, 13/7/26)

 Please log in to continue reading: